Sample Sequence of Courses

 SPPN 633 - Autism Spectrum Disorders (3 Credits)

 This course is designed to provide the most updated knowledge about autism spectrum disorders in children, adults, and adolescents.
-You will learn current definitions, etiology, assessment, and diagnosis of ASD.
-You will explore the variety of evidence based approaches to promote communication and socialization at home, in the community, and at school, both in general education environment and in special education settings, as well as the clinical and ethical dilemmas raised in the context of evidence-based practice.
-You will learn about the concept of neurodiversity, both in theoretical terms, and in terms of its practical application within the framework of diversity and cultural competence.
-More specifically, you will discuss challenges encountered by neurodivergent students entering higher education and explore existing resources to support them.
-You will also discuss the changing landscape of neurodivergent individuals’ employment, exploring practical and current resources.
+Students will learn current definitions, etiology, assessment, and diagnosis of ASD..The variety of evidence-based approaches to promote communication and socialization at home, in the community, and at school, both in general education environments and in special education settings, as well as the clinical and ethical dilemmas raised in the context of evidence-based practice will be considered. .
+Emphasis will be given to the challenges encountered by neurodivergent students entering higher education and exploring existing resources to support them.
+The changing landscape of employment of individuals with autism, and exploring practical and current resources is also reviewed.

 Prerequisites: SPPN 610, SPPN 611, SPPN 630